ocademy-ai/machine-learning/_sources/prerequisites/python-programming-advanced.md

 Packages are a way of structuring Python’s module namespace by using “dotted module names”.
 For example, the module name `A.B` designates a submodule named `B` in a package named `A`.
 Just like the use of modules saves the authors of different modules from having to worry about each other’s global variable names, the use of dotted module names saves the authors of multi-module packages like NumPy or Pillow from having to worry about each other’s module names.

 The `__init__.py` files are required to make Python treat the directories as containing packages; this is done to prevent directories with a common name, such as string, from unintentionally hiding valid modules that occur later on the module search path.
-In the simplest case, `__init__.py` can just be an empty file, but it can also execute initialization code for the package or set the `__all__` variable, described later.
+In the simplest case, `__init__.py` can just be an empty file, but it can also execute the initialization code for the package or set the `__all__` variable, described later.

 Users of the package can import individual modules from the package, for example: